CoMoSpeech: One-Step Speech and Singing Voice Synthesis via Consistency Model: CoMoSpeech

 where $\sigma_{\mathrm{data}}=0.5$ is used to balance the ratio between $c_{\text {skip }} $ and $c_{\text {out }} $ and $\epsilon = 0.002$ as the smallest time instant during sampling.
 The first reason for choosing the above formulation is it can meet \eqref{s2} since $c_{\text {skip }}(\epsilon) =1$ and $c_{\text {out }}(\epsilon) = 0$.
 The second reason is that both scaling factors can help the predicted results of $F_{\mathbf{\theta}}$ scale to the unit variance, which avoids the large variation in gradient magnitudes at different noise levels.

 To train the $D_{\theta}$, the loss function can be formulated as

-which is a weighted $\mathcal{L}_2$ loss between the predicted mel-spectrogram $pred_{mel}$ and ground truth mel-spectrogram $gt_{\textrm{mel}}$, and we also re-weight the loss function for different $t$ as the same as EDM \citep{karras2022elucidating}.
+which is a weighted $\mathcal{L}_2$ loss between the predicted mel-spectrogram $pred_{mel}$ and ground truth mel-spectrogram $gt_{\textrm{mel}}$, and we also re-weight the loss function for different $t$ as the same as EDM \cite{karras2022elucidating}.

 Finally, the teacher model can be trained, and the synthesized mel-spectrogram can be sampled by Algorithm \ref{a_teacher}.
-During the inference on the teacher model, we first sample $\mathbf{x}_{N}$ from $\mathcal{N}(\mu,I)$, and then iterative the numerical ODE solver for $N$ steps.
-More specifically, we choose the Euler solver, and the $N$ discrete-time points are designed as the same setting in EDM \citep{karras2022elucidating}.
+During the inference on the teacher model, we first sample $\mathbf{x}_{N}$ from $\mathcal{N}(\mu,I)$, and then iterative the numerical ODE solver for $N$ Euler steps.